mercedes-benz/DnA/docs/Install.md

 #### **JWT Token**

 JWT token is used to for the internal communication between microservices.
 You can generate this token by clicking on the link below.
-Copy the generated JWT token and update the value to the parameters `jwtKey`,`jwtSecretKey` in the [docker-compose-local-basic.yml](../deployment/docker-compose-local-basic.yml) and [values.yaml](../kubernetes/helm/values.yaml)
+Copy the generated JWT token and update the value to the parameters `jwtKey`,`jwtSecretKey` in the [docker-compose-local-basic.yml](../deployment/docker-compose-local-basic.yml).

 * [JWT TOKEN GENERATOR](https://www.javainuse.com/jwtgenerator)

-#### **Minio Username And Password**

-Go to [minio sub-chart values.yaml](../deployment/kubernetes/helm/charts/minio/values.yaml) and specify the username and password of your wish and update the value to the parameters `minioAccessKey`,`s3AccessKey` , `minioSecretKey`,`s3SecretKey` in the parent [values.yaml](../kubernetes/helm/values.yaml).

-Password should be a min length of  8 or more characters with a mix of letters, numbers & symbols.

 #### **Git Cloning**